MicrosoftDocs/sql-docs/docs/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server.md

 - Release number: 12.6.1
 - Released: February 20, 2024

 When you download the driver, there are multiple JAR files.
-The name of the JAR file indicates the version of Java that it supports.
+The JAR file with `jre8` supports Java 8 and the JAR file with `jre11` supports Java 11 and up.

 > [!Note]
 > If you are accessing this page from a non-English language version, and want to see the most up-to-date content, please select **Read in English** at the top of this page.
 You can download different languages from the US-English version site by selecting [available languages](#available-languages).